wtsi-hgi/wes-qc/docs/wes-qc-hail.md

 spark-submit 1-import_data/1-import_gatk_vcfs_to_hail.py
 ```

-We suggest running al code on a cluster in `tmux`/`screen` session to avoid
+We suggest running all code on a cluster in `tmux`/`screen` session to avoid
 script termintaion in case of any network issues.